Shashwath454/CarRentalSystem/README.md

-# This is a Car rental Syatem Built using Java
+# This is a Car Rental System Built using Java
+-this uses:
+•JDBC for database connection
+• MySQL for database
+•Intelij IDE